-A requirement for the assurance evaluation is that assurance components related to the same individual, but coming from different IdPs, are defined along the lines of the RAF, or can be translated into those definitions.
+A requirement for the assurance evaluation is that assurance components related to the same individual, but coming from different IdPs, are defined along the lines of the RAF, or, when expressed through other assurance frameworks as for example eIDAS LoA [eIDAS LoA], can be translated into those definitions.
 When no assurance information is directly provided by the IdP during the authentication, the Infrastructure SHOULD NOT make any assumption on the assurance of the external identities, but it can rely on other evidences and compensatory control to ascertain the relevant assurance features of the incoming identity, as it will be shown in the following sections on a component by component base.